Stem Cell-based Treatment for Osteoarthritis (OA):

 Bone Marrow concentrate (BMC) is a source for Mesenchymal Stem Cells (MSCs).
 It contains many important growth and regenerative factors, in addition to the Mesenchymal Stem Cells.
-The procedure is relatively simple and minimally invasive, therefore it has been a favourite source for stem cell-based therapies in the previous decades.
-Many groups rely on BMC as their main stem cell treatment, sometimes with exaggerated claims.
+The BMC procedure is relatively simple and minimally invasive, therefore it has been a favourite source for stem cell-based therapies in the previous decades.
+Many clinics rely on BMC as their main stem cell treatment, sometimes with exaggerated claims.
 However, BMC has demonstrated impressive results for effective treatment of numerous diseases, among them being osteoarthritis.
 Read more about our BMC Treatment here.

 Platelet Rich Plasma (PRP) is a blood-derived, cellular product with concentrated supply of regenerative growth factors and cytokines, obtained from the patient's own blood.
 It is very simple to acquire, and it has shown promising results in the treatment of several inflammatory and degenerative diseases.
 For the treatment of specific diseases, it can be combined with BMC or adMSCs, as it has synergistic additive effects to the treatment.
 PRP has "special" functions: it serves as a growth medium to maintain stem cells healthy; ensures adequate cellular environment where enough energy is provided to allow the cells to perform their regenerative work.
-ANOVA Institute for Regenerative Medicine will soon offer PRP treatment.

 MSC, BMC, Stem Cell Secretome and EVs

 Murphy JM, Fink DJ, Hunziker EB, et al. Stem cell therapy in a caprine model of osteoarthritis.
 Arthritis Rheum.
 2003;48:3464–74.